Susmita1703/sql-Tableu-project-on-Festive-Season-sales-analysis/README.md

   <li>Present patterns and trends through interactive visualizations created in Tableau.</li>
 </ul>

-### Contents
+### Contents 📝
-Data: Contains the raw data files and SQL scripts for data import and cleaning.
+**Data:** Contains the raw data files and SQL scripts for data import and cleaning.

-Analysis: Includes SQL queries and scripts for data analysis and addressing business questions.
+**Analysis:** Includes SQL queries and scripts for data analysis and addressing business questions.

-Visualization: Contains Tableau workbooks and visualizations for easy access and reference.
+**Visualization:** Contains Tableau workbooks and visualizations for easy access and reference.

-Documentation: Provides detailed documentation, including this README file, to guide users through the project.
+**Documentation:** Provides detailed documentation, including this README file, to guide users through the project.

 ### Project Workflow:

-**1.Data Collection and Understanding**
+#### 1.Data Collection and Understanding

  create table to collect data [file here](https://github.com/Susmita1703/Festive-Season-Campaign-sales-analysis/blob/main/Tables%20in%20sql.sql)